2007 Formula One World Championship: Driver changes

 Kimi Räikkönen (pictured in 2002) left McLaren at the end of the 2006 season to join Ferrari before the season.

 The 2005 and 2006 World Champion Fernando Alonso switched to McLaren after five years at Renault.
 Following the retirement of Michael Schumacher and Jacques Villeneuve, Alonso was the only driver on the grid in this season who had previously won a drivers' championship.

 Juan Pablo Montoya, who was a McLaren driver until the aftermath of the 2006 United States Grand Prix moved to the NASCAR Cup Series for 2007, effectively ending his Formula One career, as announced on 9 July 2006.

 On 2 August 2006, Williams announced that test and reserve driver Alexander Wurz would step up to a race seat for 2007, replacing Australian Mark Webber.
 On 7 August 2006, Red Bull Racing announced their 2007 driver line-up of David Coulthard and Mark Webber, displacing Christian Klien.
 On 7 August 2006, BMW Sauber announced that Jacques Villeneuve's contract had been terminated immediately and for the rest of the season would be replaced by test driver Robert Kubica.
 Kubica was later announced on 19 October 2006 to retain the race seat for the 2007 season, with Sebastian Vettel remaining as the team's test driver.
 On 21 December 2006 BMW Sauber announced former Jordan F1 and GP2 driver Timo Glock as their second test driver.

 On 6 September 2006, Renault confirmed Heikki Kovalainen as the team's replacement for Fernando Alonso.
-On 10 September 2006, Scuderia Ferrari announced Kimi Räikkönen to replace for the retiring Michael Schumacher.
+On 10 September 2006, Scuderia Ferrari announced Kimi Räikkönen to replace the retiring Michael Schumacher.

 On 15 November 2006, Super Aguri confirmed Anthony Davidson as Sakon Yamamoto's replacement.
 On 24 November 2006, McLaren confirmed Lewis Hamilton, their junior program driver who won the GP2 Series title that year as their second driver.

 On 21 December 2006, Spyker confirmed Adrian Sutil as their first driver, replacing WTCC-bound Tiago Monteiro.

+In-season changes

 On 10 July 2007, Spyker announced that Christijan Albers would no longer be driving for the team.
 The given reason was a failure to pay sponsorship monies due.
 Markus Winkelhock raced Spyker's second car at the European Grand Prix.
 On 25 July 2007 Spyker confirmed that the Japanese driver Sakon Yamamoto would compete in the remaining seven Grands Prix for them.
 On 31 July 2007, Scuderia Toro Rosso replaced Scott Speed with BMW test driver Sebastian Vettel following an alleged physical altercation between Speed and STR Team Principal Franz Tost.
+Vettel had made his debut that same season driving for BMW Sauber at the 2007 United States Grand Prix, replacing the injured Robert Kubica following his accident at the Canadian Grand Prix.

 On 8 October 2007, Williams driver Alexander Wurz announced his immediate retirement from Formula One racing.
 Williams test driver Kazuki Nakajima replaced Wurz for the Brazilian Grand Prix.